Structure of the Neck

 What is a Pinched Nerve?

-Pinched nerves may be in your neck, shoulder, elbow and other parts of your body, however, the most common is said to be in your neck.
+Types of pinched nerves may be those in your neck, shoulder, elbow and other areas of your body.

 Treatment of a Pinched Nerve